Topological changes of two-dimensional magnetic textures: Lattice model of coupled itinerant and fixed spins

 We consider a periodic square lattice of fixed spins $\bm S$ (classical, $|\bm S|=1$) and a single electron that can jump between neighboring sites $i=(x,y)=x\hat{x}+y\hat{y}$, and $j$ (the hopping energy is $\epsilon$, the electron charge $-e$, the lattice parameter $a$ and size $L$).
 Periodic boundary conditions ensure a well defined topology of the total system.
 A constant electric field $E\hat{x}$ is applied to create an electron current; this current is polarized by a fictive magnetic field acting only on the electrons $\bm B_p$.
-Electrons and fixed spins are coupled through an exchange interaction $J_s$, which in ferromagnets can be much larger than the Curie energy $J$ \cite{Tatara-2008kx}.
-The electron Hamiltonian is,
+Electrons and fixed spins are coupled through an exchange interaction $J_s$, which in ferromagnets can be much larger than the Curie energy $J$.\cite{Tatara-2008kx} The electron Hamiltonian is,

 where $c_i=(c_{\uparrow i},c_{\downarrow i})$ is the annihilation operator at site $i$ and spin up $\uparrow$ or down $\downarrow$.
-To preserve the lattice periodicity we used a gauge transformation of a time-dependent vector potential $Et\hat{x}$.
-This allows us to take into account the constant electric field through the phase $\phi_{i,j}(t)=(i-j)\hat{x}eaEt/\hbar$, which is zero if the neighboring sites $i,j$ are not in the $x$ direction.
+To preserve the lattice periodicity we used a gauge transformation that introduces a time-dependent vector potential $\bm A=Et\hat{x}$, instead of a static electric potential.
+This allows us to take into account the constant electric field through the phase $\phi_{i,j}(t)=(i-j)\cdot\hat{x}eaEt/\hbar$, which is zero if the neighboring sites $i,j$ are not in the $x$ direction.
 The second term accounts for the interaction energy with the fixed spins ($\bm \sigma$ are the Pauli matrices).
 The last term, $H_p=-\mu_e\bm B_p \cdot \sum_i c_i^\dag \bm \sigma c_i$, allows the current to polarize in the direction $\bm B_p$ ($\mu_e$ is the electron magnetic moment).
-The magnetic energy is the sum of exchange $J>0$, anisotropy $K$ (positive or negative for easy-plane or easy-axis cases, respectively), and Dzyaloshinskii-Moriya $D$, terms:
+The magnetic energy is the sum of exchange $J>0$, anisotropy $K$ (positive or negative for easy-plane or easy-axis cases, respectively), and Dzyaloshinskii-Moriya $D$ terms: